UMD: A Globally Connected University

-|This fee is charged to your account when the application status changes from "Accepted" to "Committed."
-This fee includes Education Abroad services including registration, billing, advising, risk management, and pre-departure orientation.|
+|This is a non-refundable fee charged to your account when the application status changes from "Accepted to "Committed."
+This includes services provided by Education Abroad such as registration, billing, advising, risk management, and pre-departure orientation.|

 |This fee represents the housing provided during the program.|

-NOTE: If you are a non-UMD graduate student, you will need to pay a $75 application fee to the UMD graduate school to participate in this program.
+*Non-UMD graduate students will need to pay a $75 application fee to the UMD Graduate School to participate in this program.

-PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.
+PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancellation due to low enrollment.

 Dr. Jerry L. Lewis is Executive Director of Academic Achievement Programs, (AAP) University of Maryland, College Park, MD.
 As Executive Director of AAP, he supervises two state programs, Summer Transitional Program (STP), Intensive Educational Development Program (IED) and three Federal TRIO programs, EOC, McNair and SSS.
 Dr. Lewis directed the Upward Bound at UMD for 17 years and at Creighton University, Omaha, Nebraska for two and one half years.
 He is the original author the UMD's Talent Search, McNair and EOC programs.
 He has more than 43 years of Higher Education administration experience and more than 40 years of TRIO program administration experience.